michabirklbauer/instagram_downloader/README.md

 - Not dependent on shell anymore!
 - No need to use different scripts and link lists for pictures/videos/albums!

-Old release can still be found in the "old"-directory!
+Old release can still be found in [v0.9.0](https://github.com/michabirklbauer/instagram_downloader/tree/v0.9.0)!

 ## Credits
 - Picture: [Unsplash - Lance Asper](https://unsplash.com/photos/3P3NHLZGCp8)